 Ferrets are independent, energetic little creatures with a formidable set of teeth.
 Whenever I tried to pet a ferret, usually all I got was the teeth.
-This put me off ferrets, until I got to know their body language and behavior better.
-Petting a ferret is not the same as petting a dog, cat or guinea pig.
+This turned me off to ferrets until I got to know their body language and behavior better.
+Petting a ferret is not the same as petting a dog, cat, or guinea pig.
 You can't just pick up a ferret and start petting away (which is what I tried to do).
 Ferrets are affectionate, but only when they are in the mood for petting.

 Use as light a touch as you can.
 The ferret will let you know if they like it.
 If they really like it, you get licked!
-So, if a ferret turns his or her around to your petting fingers, don't assume that you are going to get bitten.
+So, if a ferret turns their head around to your petting fingers, don't assume that you are going to get bitten.
 If a ferret leans into your touch, then you can use a little more pressure.
 When you stroke over their hips and they like it, they will raise the hips much like a cat will.

 Most ferrets hate being patted on the head like a dog or slapped playfully like you would for a horse or large dog.
 Those motions will frighten them.
 Let the ferret know you are there before you touch or pick them up.
 Their main predators were birds of prey, so they can be protective about any large body that is seemingly swooping down on them from above with talons extended.